One-loop correction contributions in the decoupling limit of generalized Yukawa model: Introduction

-Our research is conducted for two scattering processes, which occur either in $s$- or $t$-channels only.
-These processes are $\psi_1\bar{\psi}_1\rightarrow \psi_2\bar{\psi}_2$ and $\psi_1\psi_2\rightarrow \psi_1\psi_2$.
-Transformational properties of fields and complex interactions within the SM are inessential for our analyzis.
-Hence, we consider generalized Yukawa model.
-It consists of scalars $\phi$ and $\chi$ and fermions $\psi_1$ and $\psi_2$.
+Our research is fulfilled for two scattering processes which take place in $s$- and $t$-channel, respectively.
+Transformational properties of fields and complex interactions within the SM are inessential for our analysis.
+Hence, we consider generalized Yukawa model instead of a complete SM extended with some new states, similarly to \cite{bibl:brandt-loop-corrections-from-effective-vertexes, bibl:dmytriiev-skalozub-direct-search-of-dark-matter}.
+Our model consists of scalars $\phi$ and $\chi$ and fermions $\psi_1$ and $\psi_2$.
 We put $\chi$ boson to be much heavier than the other particles of the model, so it decouples at low energies.
+We consider scattering processes $\psi_1\bar{\psi}_1\rightarrow \psi_2\bar{\psi}_2$ and $\psi_1\psi_2\rightarrow \psi_1\psi_2$.
 We derive low-energy EL for this model.
-This EL approximates tree-level contribution of $\chi$ boson in observables when $\chi$ decouples.
-We work out cross-sections of the considered reactions within complete and effective models.
-Contributions of radiative corrections in these cross-sections are analyzed.
-These are corrections to the $\chi$ boson parameters and contributions of one-loop mixing of light and heavy scalars.
-We identify ranges of the model Yukawa couplings where radiative corrections are significant.
-We find out that if it is so, then the tree-level EL could not be applied to describe cross-sections of the reactions at low energies.
+This EL approximates the contributions of the $\chi$ boson in observables when $\chi$ decouples.
+We work out the cross-sections of the considered reactions within the complete and the effective models.
+Contributions of radiative corrections in the cross-sections at low energies are analyzed.
+These are corrections to the $\chi$ boson parameters and the contributions of the one-loop mixing of light and heavy scalars.
+We identify the ranges of Yukawa's couplings where the radiative corrections are significant.
+We figure out that if it is so, the EL could not be applied for describing the reaction cross-sections at low energies.
+In particular, the loop corrections might be significant in the scenarios of strong couplings in new physics models discussed in the literature, for example, in \cite{bibl:ellis, bibl:criado, bibl:contino}.
+We argue that the contributions of the loop corrections in observables should be estimated when the constraints on EFT operator coefficients are derived from experimental data.

-The low-energy EL of the considered model contains only four-fermion contact vertexes besides the Lagrangian of light fields.
-Hence, our research is relevant for scattering processes which are contributed only by four-fermion interaction vertexes within an EFT treatment.
+We consider only the dimension-$6$ effective operators in the EL of our model.
+As it is known, the effective operators of dimension $5$ introduce a lepton-number violation \cite{bibl:cms-wilson-coefficients-limits}, which is strongly constrained by experiments.
+Low-energy EL investigated in our paper does not contain such operators.
+So our model is aligned with the current experimental data.

+According to \cite{bibl:contino}, there are some scenarios when the contributions of effective operators of dimensions $> 6$ in observables are non-negligible or even leading.
+In our treatment these operators are significant at high energies just below the EFT UV cutoff, but at low energies they are suppressed by heavy particle mass.
+Hence, in our analysis we neglect effective operators of dimensions $> 6$.

+There exist investigations of applicability ranges of low-energy effective field theories \cite{bibl:contino, bibl:hartmann}.
+However, up to our knowledge, no detailed studies of the loop corrections coming from light particle loops in the decoupling regime have been carried out so far.